JetBrains/kotlin-web-site/pages/education/why-teach-kotlin.md

 Android development will become increasingly Kotlin-first.
 [Google I/O 2019](https://android-developers.googleblog.com/2019/05/google-io-2019-empowering-developers-to-build-experiences-on-Android-Play.html)

 > Decrease in boilerplate helps us to quickly identify which fundamental Android concepts students are missing.
-The likelihood of issues arising due to some basic syntactic/language problems is lower, allowing students instead to focus on more fundamental software design matters
+The likelihood of issues arising due to some basic syntactic/language problems is lower, allowing students instead to focus on more fundamental software design matters.
 > {:.kto-quote__text}
 > Jacob Mass, University of Tartu
 > {:.kto-quote__author}